Intermediate extension of Chow motives of Abelian type: Compatibility with realizations

-were known to exist, and to yield the Betti realization $R_X$ after composition with the forgetful functor.
+were known to exist, to yield the Betti realization $R_{\eta,X}$ after composition with the forgetful functor, and to be compatible with the formalism of six operations.
 Indeed, the target of $R_{{\bf H} , X}$ carries a weight structure (Example~\ref{2D}~(b)).
 Proposition~\ref{6E} would then replace everything leading up to our main gluing result Corollary~\ref{7I} (Proposition~\ref{7D} -- Theorem~\ref{7G}).
-Indeed, given Corollary~\ref{7L}, the functor $R_{{\bf H} , X}$ can be expected to be radicial on Chow motives, given that the radical of its target consists precisely of the morphisms, which are zero on cohomology. \emph{Vice versa}, given the interpretation of \cite[Thm.~4]{Li} in the proof of Theorem~\ref{7K}, to conjecture $R_{{\bf H} , X}$ to be radicial on the heart of the motivic weight structure seems to be the correct generalization of the conjecture ``numerical equivalence equals (Betti) homological equivalence'' to Chow motives over arbitrary bases. \ where $\BA_f$ denotes the ring of finite ad\`eles over $\BQ$.
-According to Pink's gene\-ral\-ization to mixed Shimura varieties of the Algebraization Theorem of Baily and Borel \cite[Prop.~9.24]{P1}, there exist canonical structures of normal quasi-projective varieties on the $M^K(\BC)$, which we denote as
+Given Corollary~\ref{7L}, the functor $R_{{\bf H} , X}$ can be expected to be radicial on Chow motives, given that the radical of its target consists precisely of the morphisms, which are zero on cohomology. \emph{Vice versa}, given the interpretation of \cite[Thm.~4]{Li} in the proof of Theorem~\ref{7K}, to conjecture $R_{{\bf H} , X}$ to be radicial on the heart of the motivic weight structure seems to be the correct generalization of the conjecture ``numerical equivalence equals (Betti) homological equivalence'' to Chow motives over arbitrary bases. \ According to Pink's gene\-ral\-ization to mixed Shimura varieties of the Algebraization Theorem of Baily and Borel \cite[Prop.~9.24]{P1}, there exist canonical structures of normal quasi-projective varieties on the $M^K(\BC)$, which we denote as

 According to \cite[Thm.~2.18]{M} and \cite[Thm.~11.18]{P1}, there is a \emph{canonical model} of $M^K_{\BC}$, which we denote as

 It is defined over the \emph{reflex field} $E (P , \FX)$ of $(P , \FX)$ \cite[11.1]{P1}. \\